How ISO:9001 2015 Revision impacts Construction

 External Provision

 The change: The phrase “externally provided processes, products and services” replaced the words “Purchasing” and “Outsourcing”.
-Clause 8.4now addresses all forms of external provision by any means.
-The organization should take a risk-based approach to determine the type and extent of the controls to each provider.
+Clause 8.4 now addresses all forms of external provision by any means.
+The organization should take a risk-based approach to determine the type and extent of the controls for each provider.

 What does it mean in construction: more details on how the subcontractors and suppliers are managed and monitored.

-My opinion: a more detailed approach and something that would now require a risk-based approach on the suppliers and subcontractors management for any project.
+My opinion: this is a more detailed approach and something that would now require a risk-based approach on the suppliers and subcontractors management for any project.

 The change: Massive change!
 There is no requirement for documented procedures, quality manual and quality records.
 However, there are specific references to “documented information” which is information that the organization is required to control, maintain and retain.
 There are no specific requirements for the format and storage methods of this information.